-UW Huskies spring football: Notes, highlights from Day 8
+UW Huskies spring football: Jake Browning finally lets loose

+Star quarterback completes a 50-yard TD pass to Chico McClatcher during his first team work of the spring.

-A few quick notes from the early portion of Day 8 at UW spring football:
+Notes and highlights from Day 8 at UW spring football:

-- During a passing drill with running backs and tight ends, Jake Browning made about a dozen throws in the most action we’ve seen from him so far this spring.
-He was still held out of team 11-on-11 periods, ceding the No. 1 spot again to K.J.
-Carta-Samuels.
+- In his first competitive snaps of spring, Jake Browning lofted a perfectly thrown pass from midfield to the right pylon, where Chico McClatcher caught it in stride for a touchdown.
+Browning, coming off January shoulder surgery, attempted about 10 passes in all during that 7-on-7 period, throwing unabated on just about all of them.
+He threw two more passes some 50 yards — both falling incomplete near the end zone, with one broken up by safety Ezekiel Turner — and another fastball that McClatcher hauled in on a comeback route to the right.
+That was the only team period in which Browning took snaps; K.J.
+Carta-Samuels continued to lead the No. 1 offense during 11-on-11 periods.
+“We’re steadily getting him more and more (work),” offensive coordinator Jonathan Smith said.
+“He’s throwing it pretty well.
+He could probably go out and take some team reps at this point, but we’re not rushing anything.”

+- During the first two-minute “clutch” period we’ve seen inside Husky Stadium, LB Azeem Victor intercepted Carta-Samuels near midfield to end the first series.

 - Bothell High QB Jacob Sirmon is in attendance.
 He spent a few minutes chatting with Browning during one of the drills.